Be Careful What You Woo: Customising WooCommerce Properly

 There are also other basics you should be aware of including the following concepts:

 • Good hosting – Build your site using a reliable hosting provider for stability.
+In 2026, look for hosts offering carbon-aware infrastructure and PHP 8.1+ support for optimal performance.

 • SSL certificate – Install an SSL certificate.
 It encrypts and helps secure the connection between your website and the end user’s browser.
+TLS 1.3 is now the recommended minimum standard.

 • Backup scheduling – Scheduling site back ups helps you be able to restore your site if something goes wrong.
+Modern backup solutions should include off-site, immutable storage and regular restore testing.

 • Security plugin – You should definitely have a security plugin installed to help secure your WooCommerce site.
+Consider solutions that offer passwordless authentication and AI-powered threat detection.

 • Update regularly – Updating your site regularly helps ensure you’re installing the latest security features as well as other useful features.
+Enable automatic updates for WordPress core and maintain a staging environment for testing WooCommerce updates.

 • Reputable plugins and themes – Use only well-coded, secure and reputable plugins and themes.
 This minimizes on potential errors and security issues.
+Verify extension integrity and avoid nulled or pirated software.

 • Choose a great developer – One of many reasons why this is crucial is they’ll help you when you need it.
 They also won’t leave you in the lurch.